ACLO officers speakingw ith community members

 PALO program logo design

-The rings symbolize the strong links between Aboriginal communities and Victoria Police.
+The rings symbolise the strong links between Aboriginal communities and Victoria Police.

 The symbol of a river acts to connect these groups together - water representing the source of life and growth.